binihaiben05/domain-screener/README.md

 The purpose of this step is to generate csv files for people who have minimal knowledge about EXCEL to look up properties based on their individual needs.

 ## Analytical Report
-The final analytical report can be found [here](https://raw.githubusercontent.com/GuoshuaiWang/housing_project/master/2021-11-18-Project.pdf)
-This report contains all the detailed processes about this project, which includes
+The final analytical report can be found domian_screener_report.pdf This report contains all the detailed processes about this project, which includes
 * problem statement
 * data source